minut9/surfs_up/README.md

 # Surfs_up
 ## Purpose
 The Purpose of this analysis is to determine if the surf and ice cream shop will be sustainable year round in Oahu, specifically focusing on June and Decemeber stats.
+The temperature data for these months will be found by using Python, Pandas functions and methods, and SQLAlchemy.
+By filtering the date column of the measurements table in the data given, retrieving all temperatures for the month of June, then converting those temperatures into a list, creating a DataFrame from the list, then generating the summary statistics for deliverables.

+### Deliverables
+* 1st, determine the summary statistics for month of June
+* 2nd, determine the summary statistics for month of December
+* 3rd, Analysis

 ## Results
-  # June temps
+  # June temps found
     # Mean 75 Deg
     # Low 64 Deg
     # High 85 Deg